kontan/three.d.ts/readme.md

 This porject is based on [three.js](http://mrdoob.github.com/three.js/) r53.

 It's a work in progress.
-Only the Core module and few other classes are already written.
+Currently, about 50% of the classes are implemeted.